kinnala/scikit-fem/README.md

 ## Testing

-The tests are run by Github Actions.
+The tests are run by GitHub Actions.
 The `Makefile` in the repository root has targets for running the testing container locally using `docker`.
 For example, `make test_py38` runs the tests using `py38` branch from [kinnala/scikit-fem-docker-action](https://github.com/kinnala/scikit-fem-docker-action).